Morris worm: Effects

-During the Morris appeal process, the US court of appeals estimated the cost of removing the virus from each installation was in the range of $200–$53,000.
+During Morris' legal process, the US court of appeals estimated the cost of removing the virus from each installation was in the range of $200–$53,000.
 Possibly based on these numbers, Stoll, a systems administrator known for discovering and subsequently tracking the hacker Markus Hess three years earlier, estimated for the US Government Accountability Office that the total economic impact was between $100,000 and $10,000,000.
 Stoll helped fight the worm, writing in 1989 that "I surveyed the network, and found that two thousand computers were infected within fifteen hours.
 These machines were dead in the water—useless until disinfected.
 And removing the virus often took two days."
 Stoll commented that the worm showed the danger of monoculture, because "If all the systems on the ARPANET ran Berkeley Unix, the virus would have disabled all fifty thousand of them."

 It is usually reported that around 6,000 major UNIX machines were infected by the Morris worm.
 Graham claimed, "I was there when this statistic was cooked up, and this was the recipe: someone guessed that there were about 60,000 computers attached to the Internet, and that the worm might have infected ten percent of them".
 Stoll estimated that "only a couple thousand" computers were affected.

 The Internet was partitioned for several days, as regional networks disconnected from the NSFNet backbone and from each other to prevent recontamination while cleaning their own networks.

 The Morris worm prompted DARPA to fund the establishment of the CERT/CC at Carnegie Mellon University, giving experts a central point for coordinating responses to network emergencies.
 Gene Spafford also created the Phage mailing list to coordinate a response to the emergency.